samchopair/vendorportalvendordocs/common/troubleshooting.md

 1. Refresh the page
 2. Check internet connection
 3. Clear browser cache and reload
-4. Contact administrator to sync categories from Catsy
+4. Contact administrator to sync categories
 5. Try a different browser
 6. Verify you have permission to access categories